pl247/ai-toolkit/README.md

 Note - the the OPT-350 LLM was included mostly to show how far things have progressed in less than 1 year.

-## Retrieval Augmented Generation (RAG) on Private Documents
+## Performing Inference on Private Documents

+This is often called Retrieval Augmented Generation (RAG).
 To perform inferencing on private localized data on your system, perform the following tasks:
 1. Move to the doc-inferencing directory
 2. Activate the docs environment in conda
 3. Place any documents (type pdf, doc, docx, txt, xls, xlsx, csv, md or py) you would like to query in the SOURCE_DOCUMENTS directory